 The X-Touch’s function as one.
 After taking the ugly and… let’s be real, tacky and cheap-looking sides off, the X-Touch’s not only feel as one unit, they also become the best looking mixers on the market.
 I wanna’ qualify that with “in my opinion”, but look at the photos of them together with the Ableton Push; they’re too good looking to say “in my opinion”.

-After my (near mandatory) modification of removing the sides and screws, the X-Touch’s become more seamlessly connected than MCU Pro’s or anything else out there.
+After my (near mandatory) modification of removing the sides and screws, the X-Touch’s become more seamlessly connected.
 In designing the MJ Enhanced Combo Extender remote map, I would many times confuse the 8th and 9th channels because they blend in so well.
 Clearly the Behringer engineers designed the sides to be taken off, likely because some marketing or executive dip was forcing the design on the engineers.
 Please, people, don’t think the X-Touches were ever design to have the sides remain on.
 There’s a reason they come off easily.

 Having 16 channels really opened up designing controls for the MJ Enhanced Combo Extender.
 Suddenly you’re hunting-and-pecking things to fill out all the space offered by those 16 channels.
 Controls that previously had to be placed behind other functions could now be placed with their own digital scribble strip.

-Bottom line, would I recommend someone who is already using the MJ Enhanced Universal Control buy an Extender (Behringer or Mackie) to use the MJ Enhanced Combo Extender?
+Bottom line, would I recommend someone who is already using the MJ Enhanced Universal Control buy an Extender (Behringer, Mackie or iCon) to use the MJ Enhanced Combo Extender?
 If your finances (or love of music production / mixing) can justify it, I absolutely recommend it.